Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Results

 \subsubsection{Goodness of fit analysis}

-We computed the relative AICc and BIC values, $\text{AICc}_{rel}$ and $\text{BIC}_{rel}$, respectively, for each of the models, assuming that the residuals are independent and identically distributed.
-From Table \ref{statistics}, we observe that $m_1$ has the greatest $\text{AICc}_{rel}$ and $\text{BIC}_{rel}$ values.
-This is surprising, since $m_1$ estimates more model parameters than both $m_2$ and $m_3$, which typically yield greater $\text{AICc}_{rel}$ and $\text{BIC}_{rel}$ values \cite{Wit2012}.
-Therefore, this analysis suggests that modeling both the aortic and carotid baroreceptor regions is necessary to predict heart rate.
+Table \ref{statistics} shows that $m_2$ has the greatest $\text{AICc}_{r}$ and $\text{BIC}_{r}$ values.
+This is surprising since $m_2$ estimates more model parameters than both $m_3$ and $m_4$.
+This analysis suggests that modeling both the regions is necessary to predict heart rate.